 Another mechanical difficulty in automated testing is moving components.
 Often the fixture or unit being tested will have to be moved or rotated in order to perform the test.
 The number of choices and challenges faced in designing and implementing such systems can add up very quickly.
 Motors, linear actuators, hydraulics, and pneumatics are just the main categories of options available to the designer.
 Evaluation of options must be based on space constraints, power available, and test requirements and every option has tradeoffs in strength, speed, and precision.
 Once a decision is made on the type of actuator, then there are multiple vendors and products to evaluate.

 It is important to remember that even the perfect actuator will not function properly if it is not installed correctly.
 Alignment of gears, bearings, pistons, rails, and slides is crucial to making the system operate accurately, smoothly, and with minimal wear.
 Additionally, test systems will often require sensors or other feedback devices to be mounted with precision.

-Duotech engineers make use of 3-D computer aided design (CAD) software to fully model each aspect of an automation solution before construction begins.
-Simulation tools allow analysis of strength of the fixturing and calculation of safety factors to ensure proper operation of the system once it is built.
+Duotech engineers make use of 3-D computer-aided design (CAD) software to fully model each aspect of an automation solution before construction begins.
+Simulation tools allow analysis of the strength of the fixturing and calculation of safety factors to ensure proper operation of the system once it is built.
 Alignment checks and tolerance analysis ensure that the system can be built using real-world processes.
 The models also provide visualization of the final product for the customer to review and approve.
 Finally, the drawings are generated for production and the system is built, tested, and installed.